 Interestingly enough, a fan should spin counter-clockwise in the summer and clockwise in the winter.
 If you’re unsure how yours is spinning, stand directly underneath it and turn it on.
 If you need to change it, turn the fan back off and look for your fan’s direction switch.

 Fans are an energy efficient way to create a comfortable temperature at home—even in the winter!
 They can literally be run all year round, (assuming they are spinning the correct direction).
-Feel free to call Lit Living with questions.
+Feel free to call Hansen Lighting with questions.